open-toolchain/tekton-catalog/cloudfoundry/README.md

+# This task has been deprecated and is no longer supported.

 # Cloud Foundry related tasks

 - **cf-deploy-app**: This task allows to perform a deployment of a Cloud Foundry application using `ibmcloud cf` commands